art work by John Ceprano

 Posted in Conflict Management Coaching | Leave a comment

-• What did your instincts tell you to say or do that you acted on?
+• What did you say or do that contributed to the dissension?

 • What else occurs to you as you consider these questions?